bguesman/docsify-test/docs/quickstart/clouds.md

 Reprojection isn't perfect---when used with TAA, it can make your clouds look a bit blurry.
 It's also possible to see artifacts if your clouds are moving very fast.
 The best thing to do is only use as many reprojection frames as you need.
 If you can get away with 2 and still hit your performance requirements, do it.

 ### Step 6 (Optional): Resolution
-If you've tried all of these things and still cannot get your framerate to where you want it to be, you can tweak the [global cloud subresolution parameter in your `Quality Settings`](/editor/blocks/quality_settings_block?id=cloud-subresolution).
+If you've tried all of these things and still cannot get your framerate to where you want it to be, you can tweak the [global cloud subresolution parameter in your `Global Settings`](/editor/blocks/global_settings?id=cloud-subresolution).
 However, **this should be your last resort**, as it will really detract from your visual result.
 The exception to this is if you decide to render in 4K, at which point rendering clouds at 1080p (half resolution) is recommended.

 Here's a comparison between our optimized clouds and our non-optimized clouds.
 The left image takes 3.5 ms to render.
 The right image takes only 0.75 ms!
 <div class="img-block">